VasileDurlesteanu/Angular-Diary-The-Complete-Guide-2021-Edition-/README.md

 # Angular-Diary-The-Complete-Guide-2021-Edition-
 # Maximilian Schwartzmuller course

-25 september did the assignment and recaped the section.
+25 september did the assignment and recaped the section

 ### 16th of September
 ## Section 15: Handling Forms in Angular Apps